Nike Smoky Mountain Running Camp

-- Superior facilities: beautiful campus surroundings, state-of-the-art track facility and new Wellness Center.
+- Superior facilities: beautiful campus surroundings, state-of-the-art facilities and Wellness Center.

 - Middle school running program with specific youth curriculum.
 The High School Program offers a different curriculum from the Middle School Program.

-- Round trip bus transportation is available from Atlanta, Peachtree City, Johns Creek, GA
+- Round trip bus transportation is available from select locations.

 - View More Details ⟩